alik15/obsidian-git-sync/bee13-thinges/Assignment/ideas.md

 and a fake ip address that only you can access if you use your dns expose a docker somehting on a specific port and you can access it only through your dns and not the other dns

+make a repo for all this and add a few guides to it

+vi guide
+making a virtual machine guide

+reminder to take snapshot while installing virtual machine so that they can go back if they messed up